Merton Hall below, It seems that there was certainly

 early years around 1613.
 The Hall has been the home to

-the de Grey family for over 600 yrs, and dates from the
+the de Grey family for over 600 yrs, which dates of the

-marriage of 1336 between Sir Thomas de Grey and Isabel,
+marriage in 1336 between Sir Thomas de Grey and Isabel,

 the heiress daughter of Sir Fulke Baynard a descendant of

-Ralph Baynard, a companion in arms to William the
+Ralph Baynard the companion in arms to William the

 Conqueror who rewarded him for his service by a grant of